Cloud Cost Management FAQ

 Connect cloud accounts to a cost management platform

-Inventory all resources across environments
+Inventory resources across environments

 Identify obvious waste (unused resources, missing tags)

-Step 2: Implement quick wins (Week 2-4)
+Step 2 — Implement quick wins (week 2–4):

-Delete orphaned resources (detached storage, old snapshots)
+Delete zombie resources (detached storage, old snapshots, idle load balancers)

 Implement power schedules for development environments